TaylorDarneille/SEI713/16-react/react-state/lifting-state.md

 ![unidirectional approach](../../.gitbook/assets/fruit-list-unidirectional.png)

-#### Child components

 Now that I know the components I need, the `state` I need, and where everything needs to be, I can start writing some code.

-First, I'll create the child components.
+## Child Components

 ```javascript
 import React from 'react';